 Inefficient equipment/lighting not only draws power, but also emits heat that can contribute to higher cooling bills.
-Use the information below as a guide for energy savings opportunities.

 When selecting a compressor, it is important to remember that in addition to your specific performance needs, compressor types consume energy at different rates.
 Take a look at the following list to see what each compressor type offers:

 - Reciprocating compressors.
 This design uses a piston to maintain pressure in a tank.
 It is prone to heat build-up in the compressor head and condensation build-up.
 Reciprocating compressors are available in a variety of capacities, require moderate maintenance, and are easy to rebuild.

 - Scroll compressors.
 Use a rotating scroll to compress air.
 They generally are more efficient than reciprocating designs at higher volumes and more frequent use and deliver greater volume and good pressure.

 - Centrifugal compressors.
 Typically used for large shops, they provide large quantities of air at relatively low pressures.
 They are low-maintenance and can be energy-efficient when run at 80 percent or greater of peak capacity throughout the day.
 They are extremely inefficient at lower capacities.

 - Periodically check belts for wear and tension

 - Lubricate moving parts per manufacturer’s maintenance recommendations

 - Frequently empty water separators

 - Change air-filters at manufacturer-recommended intervals.
 Consult a compressor product and service provider to determine the most appropriate system size and energy efficiency for the facility.